pierrelouis-cmrt/pierrelouis.net/posts/experiments/md/Interactive Pixel Grid.md

-This little coding experiment has [Artem's Pixel Loader pen on CodePen](https://codepen.io/artzub/pen/XJJooON) as a starting point.
-I've sort of build on top of what he had already done.
+This little coding experiment started with [Artem's Pixel Loader pen on CodePen](https://codepen.io/artzub/pen/XJJooON) as a base.
+I basically built on top of what he’d already done and took it in my own direction.

 ## What's this all about?

-This project is a full-screen canvas made of tiny squares that I will call "pixels" here.
-Those react to the mouse.
-Clicking on the screen will start the generation of the pixel grid, extending from the point you clicked outwards.
-You could say that the grid "blooms" and then gently settles.
+It’s a full-screen canvas made of tiny squares; I’ll just call them “pixels” here.
+They react to your mouse.
+Click anywhere on the screen and the pixel grid starts to grow outward from that point, like it’s blooming, before it gently settles down.

-The hover effect isn't a simple static effect.
-Your cursor actually leaves behind a short _trail_.
-The area impacted by the cursor movement is dynamic, meaning it changes depending on the cursor direction and speed.
-Nearby pixels get slightly bigger and brighter.
-A tiny bit of inertia keeps the "blob" (created by your cursor) moving for a moment after you stop.
-I guess the best way to imagine it is thinking of water calming down.
+The hover effect isn’t just a static glow.
+Your cursor leaves behind a little _trail_, and the area it affects depends on your cursor’s direction and speed.
+Pixels nearby get brighter and slightly bigger.
+There’s even a touch of inertia, so the “blob” your cursor makes keeps moving for a moment after you stop.
+Think ripples on water slowly fading away.

-## Great, but where's the interesting stuff then?

-My goal was to make the experience as smooth as possible, even on low-end machines like an old computer or cheap phone.
-To do that, the grid generation script always makes sure the number of total pixels created is always around 10k.
-This number felt high enough to make the grid dense to look fluid, and low enough, so the various effects felt fast.
+## Making it smooth and fast

+I wanted this to run nicely even on old laptops/cheap phones.
+The trick?
+The grid script always aims for around 10,000 pixels in total (or gets caped by a max gap I've set between two nearby pixels purely for looks).
+That’s dense enough to look fluid, but light enough for the effects to feel snappy.

-The hover effect is deliberately subtle for smoothness.
-Its radius is kept reasonable and the size/brightness effect it has on pixels stays subtle.
-It would have looked messy otherwise so performance limitations are a good thing here!
+The hover effect is deliberately subtle: small radius, gentle size and brightness changes.
+Go too strong and it turns into a messy, noisy soup...
+In this case, performance constraints are actually a good thing here!

-Lastly, color choices aren’t random chaos.
-As detailed below, colors are randomly generated but carefully curated, ensuring a visually pleasing grid against the dark background every time.
+As for colors, they’re not just random chaos of course.
+They’re generated randomly but carefully curated so they always look good, especially against the dark background.

-## And for the tech-savvy people reading this
+## For the tech-curious

-I'm going to quickly explain, code-wise, how 2 aspects of the generation work: auto grid size, and color curation.
+Here’s a quick peek at two key parts of the build: the auto grid sizing and the color curation.

-### 1. Why it stays ~10k pixels, no matter the screen
+### 1. Why it stays \~10k pixels on any screen

-Here is the main idea behind this: the $$\text{number of squares} \approx \text{screen area} \div (\text{gap})^2$$ We now get a way to compute the gap specific to each screen:
+The main idea:

+$\text{number of squares} \approx \frac{\text{screen area}}{(\text{gap})^2}$

+We pick a “gap” size that makes this number roughly 10,000:

-$$\text{gap} \approx \sqrt{\frac{\text{width} \times \text{height}}{10{,}000}}$$
+$\text{gap} \approx \sqrt{\frac{\text{width} \times \text{height}}{10{,}000}}$

-The result: on bigger screens, the gap increases, resulting in fewer rows and columns, whereas on smaller screens, the gap decreases, producing more rows and columns.
+Bigger screens → bigger gaps → fewer rows and columns.
+Smaller screens → smaller gaps → more rows and columns.

-Here is the piece of the JavaScript code that does exactly what was explained above:
+And here’s the little function that does exactly that:

 ```js
 function computeAutoGap(targetCount = 10000, min = 5, max = 14) {